 The Kootenay Conservation Program (KCP) is a broad partnership of over 80 organizations from across the Kootenays.
-Our partners include the following conservation organizations, resource industries, educational institutions, First Nations, and government agencies (all of which are profiled in our KCP Partner Profiles book — click on the image below for the online PDF), or visit our online Partner Directory.
+Read about them in our KCP Partner Profiles booklet (click on the image for the downloadable PDF), or visit our online Partner Directory.

 If you are a leader in a community-based organization with an interest in the natural resources of the Kootenay, you can contact contact firstname.lastname@example.org for more information on becoming a KCP Partner.